DannOfficial/spotify/README.md

 ### License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [GNU Public License](https://opensource.org/licenses/gpl-2-0).
 Feel free to use, modify, and distribute the code as per the terms of the license.